Installation

 Installing Docker

-Docker Desktop ships with everything you need to run Tesseract Core, including the Docker Engine CLI, Docker Compose, and Docker Buildx.
-It also includes a GUI for managing containers and images.
-It is available for Windows, macOS, and Linux for Debian and Fedora based distros.
+Docker Desktop ships with everything you need, including the Docker Engine CLI, Docker Compose, and Docker Buildx.
+It is available for Windows, macOS, and Linux (Debian- and Fedora-based distros).

-If your system is not supported by Docker Desktop, or you prefer a more minimal setup, you will need to install the docker engine CLI together with some required plugins:
+If your system is not supported by Docker Desktop, or you prefer a more minimal setup, install the docker engine CLI together with docker-buildx.

-To use Tesseract without sudo, you will need to add your user to the docker group.
-See Linux post-installation steps for Docker Engine > Manage Docker as a non-root user, or run:
+To use Tesseract without sudo, add your user to the docker group (see Docker post-install docs):

 $ sudo usermod -aG docker $USER